GT-RAIL/cognitive-states-in-human-robot-teaming/README.md

 ### Analysis Module

-The Analysis Module runs linearly -- a single script (`main.py`) processes the data (calling various functions in other files), analyzes the possible user teams, and plots the results.
+The Analysis Module is packaged as a single script (`main.py`) that processes the data, analyzes the possible user teams, and plots the results.
 Most of the heavy lifting is pushed to functions in Python scripts in the `/processing/`, `/allocation/`, and `/plotting/` folders.

 As shown in the *Getting Started* section, the terminal command `$ python3 main.py` will run the analysis module.

-**NOTE: If you make your own log files by running through the user study, create a `/logs/` folder in `/analysis/` and place the log .txt files there for analysis!
-You will also need to uncomment a line in `main.py`, see that file's comments for instructions.**

 Below is an outline of what each file contains.